 |Number of maintained Japanese patent rights||15,372 (as of the end of March, 2022)|

 |Number of maintained overseas patent rights||22,105 (as of the end of March, 2022)|

 Ricoh’s intellectual property activities began with a camera patent application in 1947.
 The patent management section was first organized in 1958 when the first person dedicated to patents was assigned.
 The intellectual property department has then expanded and strengthened as Ricoh business grew exponentially over the intervening decades.

-The Intellectual Property Development Center with a staff of about 100 has several sections for handling the intellectual property needs of business and R&D divisions.
 Intellectual property workers keep close contact with their colleagues in research and development so as to apply for patents and establish rights as soon as possible.

 To acquire valuable intellectual property suitable for individual markets timely and speedily, we have staffed an intellectual property organization in major R&D centers.
 By doing so, we have the capability to carry out on-site based intellectual property activities with no time lag.

 We continually provide various incentive schemes to encourage inventors for the long term, focusing on high quality intellectual property creation and patent acquisition.
 Moreover, to improve intellectual property skills in technical divisions, we work to raise the level of the overall intellectual property ability, implementing intellectual property education suited to engineers' years of experience, assigning experienced persons to lecture on intellectual property.